wxFormBuilder/wxFormBuilder/docs/internal/GitHub Release.md

 2. Update the version number in the main `CMakeLists.txt` file in the root directory
 3. Add the version number and release timestamp to the AppStream metadata file `data/platform/linux/share/metainfo/org.wxformbuilder.wxFormBuilder.metainfo.xml`
 4. Add the version number and release timestamp to the Debian changelog file `data/packaging/linux/debian/changelog`
-5. Add the version number and release timestamp together with a link to the future GitHub release post in `Changelog.txt`
+5. Add the version number and release timestamp together with the required information to the changelog file `CHANGELOG.md`
 6. Commit the changes
 7. Tag the commit.
 The tag name must be the version number prefixed with the letter `v`.
 To make the tag annotated, add a simple message like `Release`.
 8. Push the commit together with the tag: `git push --follow-tags`
 9. Download all created artifacts and extract them.
 Not the downloaded zip archives but their content gets added to the release post.
    Rename the Flatpak file to contain the architecture tag like its archive, all other filenames are already final.
 10. On the GitHub website create a release for the tag.
 Highlight the most important changes, upload all artifacts.
 11. Publish the release